 This report presents the findings of the macroalgae identification component for the twelfth year of operation within the National Marine Biological Analytical Quality Control (NMBAQC) Scheme.
-This component consisted of a single macroalgae exercise the analytical procedures of which remained consistent with round eleven of the scheme (RM RT12).
+This component consisted of a single macroalgae exercise the analytical procedures of which remained consistent with round twelve of the scheme (RM RT12).
 The results for the exercise are presented and discussed with comments provided on the overall participant performance.

-Images of twenty macroalgae specimens were distributed to the five subscribing laboratories.
-Round twelve of the ring test produced a good degree of agreement between identifications made by participating laboratories and initial identification as made by Wells Marine.
+Images of twenty macroalgae specimens were distributed to the six subscribing laboratories.
+Round thirteen of the ring test produced a good degree of agreement between identifications made by participating laboratories and initial identification as made by Wells Marine.
 The ring test tried to incorporate a variety of common and more challenging species including some microscopic and epiphytic species.

-The level of performance between laboratories and participants varied, with scores ranging from 30, with 4 incorrect genus names and 6 incorrect species names, to 39, with just one incorrect species name.
-All participants correctly identified eleven species.
-Most incorrect species identification were made at the species level with four species showing considerably difficulty at both genus and species levels.
-Overall the level of identification was greater than the previous year with a high level of knowledge of the common species and increased knowledge of the more challenging and unusual species.
+The level of performance between laboratories and participants varied, with scores ranging from 29, with 4 incorrect genus names and 7 incorrect species names, to 40, with all species correctly identified.
+All participants correctly identified six species.
+Most incorrect species identification were made at the species level with five species showing considerably difficulty at both genus and species levels.
+Overall the level of identification was relatively consistent with the previous year with a high level of knowledge of the common species and increased knowledge of the more challenging and unusual species.